 Awards are for undergraduate study only.

-Scholarship America processes scholarship payments on behalf of Fluidmaster Inc. Payment is made in early August.
+Scholarship America processes scholarship payments on behalf of Fluidmaster Inc. Payment is made in August.

 Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, a statement of goals and aspirations, unusual personal or family circumstances, and an online recommendation.